Leroy Gopal

 Leroy Gopal (born 6 July 1979), is a Zimbabwe-born South African actor, comedian and a voice artist.
 He is best known for his roles in the films Yellow Card and Strike Back.

 Personal life

 He was born on 6 July 1979 in Harare, Zimbabwe.
 When Gopal was 14 years old, his father died.
-He has one elder sister, Claudia Gopal Muvuti is the former title holder of the Iron Woman Zimbabwe..
+He has one elder sister, Claudia Gopal Muvuti, who is the former title holder of the Iron Woman Zimbabwe.
 He completed primary education from Blackiston Primary School and then secondary education from Gateway High School and Prince Edward Senior School.
 He has a BA (Honors) degree in Live Performance and Motion Picture from AFDA, The School for the Creative Economy.
-He is one of two students to ever win the prestigious M-NET Student Of The Year award 2003 and 2004 consecutively.
+He is one of two students to ever win the prestigious M-NET Student of the Year award 2003 and 2004 consecutively.

 Gopal is married to South African, Keletso Molefe since 2017.
 The couple has three children: Kiki Leroy Gopal, Didi Tadiwa, and Mimi Naima.